codicevitae/python-pi/Week_2/Lesson_3/README.md

 - The student will be able to distinguish between integer values and floating point values.

-- The student will be able to compose a valid assignment statement with variables names and literal values.
+- The student will be able to compose a valid assignment statement with variable names and literal values.

 ## Lesson
 *These concepts will be given interactively, via whiteboard/projector.
 Students can take notes during the discussion.
 Estimated time ~15 minutes.*